jameskolean/gatsby-jameskolean-tech/_data/post/2020-08-06-my-java-microservice-recipe.md

 - Spring for Apache Kafka
 - Liquibase Migration

-2. Stir in Database.
+# Stir in Database

 You can use any RDBMS or even a NoSQL option.
 For simplicity, I'm mixing in H2 and bootstrapping with some test data.
 I use Liquibase to ensure the code and database are synchronized automatically.

 > /src/main/resources/application.properties